thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 Be careful not to confuse the `===` operator with the single equal `=` operator.
 The `===` operator asks "Are these two values strictly equal?" which the `=` operator means "Assign the value on the right to the variable on the left."
 In short, the `===` operator is used for **comparison** and the `=` operator is used for **assignment**.

 Remember, when you use the `=` operator, a variable name _must_ be on the left and the value you want to assign to that variable _must_ be on the right.
-Since the `===` operator is compares two values to see if they're strictly equal, it doesn't matter which value is on which side.
+Since the `===` operator compares two values to see if they're strictly equal, it doesn't matter which value is on which side.

 Related to the `===` and `!==` operators are the `==` and `!=` operators. `===` is a stronger operator, as it also checks whether the **type** of the values are the same, while the `==` operator will try perform some type conversion before comparing.
 As an exercise, try to predict what boolean each of the following expressions will evaluate to: